[?] Subscribe To This Site

 View Artists House Bangkok in a larger map

 Now this is going to be a little tricky.
-If you are driving, you need to come through Phet Kasem Soi 20 and park at Wat Khampheng.
+If you are driving, you need to come through Soi Phet Kasem 20 and park at Wat Khamphaeng.
 Walk through the temple grounds till you get to footbridge 1.

 Opening times